 Signs of child sexual abuse can be physical and/or emotional, with physical signs being less common.
 Emotional signs can range from “too perfect” behavior to withdrawal, depression, or unexplained anger.
 It’s important to remember that some children may show no signs at all.
 There is also red flag behaviors you can identify if you know what to look for to help intervene in the grooming process.

-Emotional and behavioral signs or changes are more common and can include:
+Emotional and behavioral signs or changes are more common than physical signs and can include:

 - Anxiety and depression